 When: September 29, 2020 at 1–2 p.m.
 Eastern Time

 Register now by contacting email@example.com

 - The Spirit Bear Plan is an initiative by the First Nations Child & Family Caring Society of Canada.
-Please help end inequalities in public services for Indigenous children, youth and families by urging the Canadian government to adopt the Plan.
-Use our easy form to send a letter to Prime Minister Trudeau today.
+Please help end inequalities in public services for Indigenous children, youth and families by urging the Canadian government to adopt this Plan – click here to send letter to Prime Minister Trudeau.